What Is the Purpose of Sampling in Research?

 User testing requires people to engage with a website or product.
 For this reason, user testing is best done on platforms that allow researchers to get participants to engage deeply with their study.
 Crowdsourcing platforms are ideal for user testing studies, because researchers can often control participant compensation and reward people who are willing to make the effort in a longer study.

-Online research is big business.
 There are hundreds of companies that provide researchers with access to online participants, but only a few facilitate research across different types of online panels or direct you to the right panel for your project.
-At CloudResearch, we are behavioral and computer science experts with the knowledge to connect you with the right participants for your study and provide expert advice to ensure your project’s successful conclusion.
-Learn more by contacting us today.
+At CloudResearch, we are behavioral and computer science experts with the knowledge to connect you with the right participants for your study and provide expert advice to ensure your project's successful conclusion.
+Check out our Connect participant platform, our Prime Panels tool or contact us today to learn more about how we can help with your research.